Need medicines? Wait till the elections are over, says Pune civic body

-For the past several weeks, patients at civic-run hospitals have been paying from their own pockets for basic medicines that they should get for free; bizarrely, PMC officials attribute this acute drug shortage to the ongoing model code of conduct
+For the past several weeks, patients at civic-run hospitals have been paying from their own pockets for basic medicines that they should get for free; PMC attributes drug shortage to the ongoing Lok Sabha polls

 Bablu Gaikwad (31), whose wife delivered a baby girl in the PMC-run Kamala Nehru Hospital two days ago, has had to shell out Rs 3,500 on medicines and medical tests till date, that too in a government-run hospital.